andy-k/wolges/README.txt

 The states then need to be defragmented to identify where in the file they should end up, because only the arc_index (and not next_index) are encoded explicitly.

+While GADDAG-only nodes are placed after nodes that are used for DAWG, sometimes there are several GADDAG-only nodes with implicit next_index to a node used for DAWG.
+No effort is currently made to choose the best such node that minimizes the size of the DAWG region.

 Below are implementation-specific structs found in the builder.